Cyber-Broccoli/i-Need-to-Hack-My-Toaster/README.md

 ## Encoding :unlock:

 ## Stenography :monocle_face:
-<! -- ExifTool is used to read and write metadata in various file types, such as JPEG images.>
+<! -- ExifTool is used to read and write metadata in various file types, such as JPEG images. -->

 ## Cryptography :closed_lock_with_key: